HenryLeeAu/code-test-list-sort/README.md

 A reusable wrapper layer which handles the ui status of fetching data.

 - `useService`
-A customer hook function can return data from api along with the loading status. every page only need to dump them onto ui.
-And these pages doesn't need to handle same functionalities again.
+A customer hook function can return data from api along with the loading status.
+The place where we are using this hook, we only need to dump data into component.
+We don't need to rewrite loading and fetch logic again over again and it has the consistent behaviour.
 ## How to try this project

 ### `yarn start`